-Gazelles sometimes stot or pronk, that is they jump straight up on all four legs instead of run away, when pursued by a lion.
-The theory behind this is that they are signalling to the lion, effectively saying “hey dude, I’m healthy – I can jump over a metre high – go chase someone else.”
+The theory behind this is that they are signalling to the lion, effectively saying “look at me, I’m healthy — I can jump over a metre high — go chase someone else.”

 This is an example of larger signalling theory that looks at communication between individuals.
 (In the above example, you can think of it as an interspecies communication.)